muratk3n/thirdwave/en/tweets/2020/week9a.md

 ---

 You were, actually.
-With the exception of those Hassidic guys, or ones who truly isolated themselves, the rest were assimilated..
+With the exception of maybe those Hassidic guys, or ones who truly isolated themselves, the rest were assimilated..
 So what "came back" to the "homeland" were not Jews but Germans, Americans, etc. How the f--k would u beat Arabs otherwise?
 German, European know-how, organization ability, culture beat them, not your funky hats.
 And now there are Jews from Moscow, St. Petersburg and guess what?
 They are Russians.

 "Netanyahu: [Parap] Jews came back to their homeland and we are proud to maintain our culture.
 We were never assimilated"